 Development Services: Our Development Services segment consists of development and construction management services that we provide through one of our taxable REIT subsidiaries ("TRSs") for third-party owners.
 These services range from short-term consulting projects to long-term full-scale development and construction projects.
 We typically provide these services to colleges and universities seeking to modernize their on-campus student housing properties.
 They look to us to bring our student housing experience and expertise to ensure they develop marketable, functional and financially sustainable facilities.
 Educational institutions usually seek to build housing that will enhance their recruitment and retention of students while facilitating their academic objectives.
 Most of these development service contracts are awarded via a competitive request for proposal ("RFP") process that qualifies developers based on their overall capability to provide specialized student housing design, development, construction management, financial structuring and property management services.
-Our development services typically include pre-development, design and financial structuring services.
-Our pre-development services typically include feasibility studies for third-party owners and design services.
+Our development services typically include feasibility studies for third-party owners and design services.
 Feasibility studies include an initial feasibility analysis, review of conceptual design and assistance with master planning.
 Some of the documents produced in this process include the conceptual design documents, preliminary development and operating budgets, cash flow projections and a preliminary market assessment.
 Our design services include coordination with the architect and other members of the design team, review of construction plans and assistance with project due diligence and project budgets.